withastro/docs/src/pages/en/core-concepts/framework-components.md

 ---
 Astro allows you to build your site using JavaScript UI components from a variety of popular frameworks.
 Astro will run your [React](https://reactjs.org/), [Preact](https://preactjs.com/), [Svelte](https://svelte.dev/), [Vue](https://vuejs.org/), [SolidJS](https://www.solidjs.com/), [AlpineJS](https://alpinejs.dev/) and [Lit](https://lit.dev/) components at build time, then render your entire site to static HTML by default, removing all the JavaScript from the final page!

 You can use any of these frameworks as templating languages to build static pages, taking advantage of the syntax and tooling you already know and love.
-This allows you build with components you're familiar with, maybe even the exact same ones you've already written!
+This allows you to build with components you're familiar with, maybe even the exact same ones you've already written!
 And, you won't send any unnecessary JavaScript to the client to render static elements, even dynamically generated ones.

 For client-side interactivity, Astro allows you to opt-in to load a single component's JavaScript and dpendencies only when and where that component is used.

-Individual components can be [hydrated](/en/core-concepts/framework-components#hydrate-interactive-components) in Astro using a `client:*` directive to create an [island of interactivity](/en/core-concepts/partial-hydration/#concept-island-architecture).
+> 📚 Read more about Astro's [partial hydration](en/core-concepts/partial-hydration)

 ## Configure Framework Renderers